 If you are a Kinsta customer you can take advantage of our free migration service.
 But some of you may prefer to do it yourself, maybe due to sensitive data or perhaps you just want to do it immediately rather than coordinating with us.
-Below are the steps on how to do a WordPress migration yourself.
+Below are a couple options for migrating your site yourself.
 Depending on the size of your site, this can typically be done in a few hours.

-Before proceeding with your WordPress migration, we always recommend taking a backup first at your old host.
+Before proceeding with either of the options, we always recommend taking a backup first at your old host.

 Log in to https://my.kinsta.com and click on the “Sites” menu on the left-hand side.